DmitriiShubin/SBD/README.md

-That means, for the rest of the shapes in the dataset, there are 'useful' frequency bands for the target loss function and 'useless' frequency bands which insert bias, variance, and the noise into the model:
+That means, for the lots of the shapes in the dataset, there are 'useful' frequency bands for the target loss function and 'useless' frequency bands which insert bias, variance, and the noise into the model: